grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 excerpt: 'xk6-disruptor is a k6 extension providing fault injection capabilities to test system reliability under turbulent conditions.'
 ---

 [xk6-disruptor](https://github.com/grafana/xk6-disruptor) is an extension that adds fault injection capabilities to k6.
 It implements the principles of the Chaos Engineering discipline to test the reliability of our applications under turbulent conditions such as latency delays and response errors.

-## Why xk6-disruptor?

-xk6-disruptor is designed and built to provide the best experience for developers trying to make their systems more reliable:
+Key features include:

 - Everything as code.
-  - No need to learn a new DSL.
-  - Developers can use their usual development IDE
-  - Facilitate test reuse and sharing
+Facilitate test reuse without learning a new DSL.

 - Fast to adopt with no day-two surprises.
-No need to deploy and maintain a fleet of agents or operators.
+[No need to deploy and maintain](/javascript-api/xk6-disruptor/explanations/how-xk6-disruptor-works/) a fleet of agents or operators.

-- Easy to extend and integrate with other [types of tests](https://k6.io/docs/test-types/introduction/).
+- Easy to extend and integrate with other [types of load tests](/test-types/load-test-types/).
 No need to try to glue multiple tools together to get the job done.

-Also, this project has been built to be a good citizen in the Grafana k6 ecosystem by:

-- Working well with other extensions.
-- Working well with k6's core concepts and features.

-You can check this out in the following example:
+## Capabilities

+Currently, the disruptor is intended to test systems running in Kubernetes.
+Other platforms are not supported at this time.

+It provides a Javascript API that can create [PodDisruptors](javascript-api/xk6-disruptor/api/poddisruptor) and [ServiceDisruptors](/javascript-api/xk6-disruptor/api/servicedisruptor) to inject different [faults](/javascript-api/xk6-disruptor/api/faults/) in HTTP and gRPC responses, such as errors and delays, into the selected Kubernetes Pods or Services.

+Other types of faults and disruptors will be introduced in the future.
+The [Roadmap](https://github.com/grafana/xk6-disruptor/blob/main/ROADMAP.md) presents the project's goals for the coming months regarding new functionalities and enhancements.

 ```javascript
 export default function () {